 The Doctor of Business Administration programme equips senior business practitioners and high-potential individuals with both knowledge as well as the applied and research skills needed to become executive-level organizational leaders, industry innovators, consultants and policy makers.
 Students ethically address complex and practical business challenges and learn how to transform business practices to create organizational optimization, growth and sustainability.

 All students will be charged a library fee of £100 for the Doctoral programme valid for 2 years.
 This is payable on commencement of the programme and will be billed with the first instalment of fees.

 Awards to be conferred

 Doctor of Business Administration (DBA), awarded by Brittany Université – view sample certificate

-Doctor of Business Administration (DBA) awarded by VERN’ University of Applied Sciences – view sample certificate
+Doctor of Business Administration (DBA) awarded by VERN’ University – view sample certificate

 Ability to plan and conduct research and evaluation studies with a clear purpose to improve educational lives of others and based on findings make recommendations to improve future educational practices.
 In designing this programme, the prior qualifications and corporate experiences of participants are taken into consideration in order to ensure the programme shall build on their prior knowledge and skills